Guajillo Sauce is the beginning to several Mexican dishes like Enchiladas Rojas or Chilaquiles Rojos.

 - Blend until smooth.

-- Carefully strain the sauce into the pot, using the back of a spoon.
+- Carefully strain the sauce into a large bowl, using the back of a spoon.

 - Taste for salt.